Nothing is certain except death, taxes, and people scared to death of taxes.

 If you haven’t done it, you’ve probably been tempted: inflating charitable contributions and other deductions to minimize taxes.

-Between October and December of last year, the IRS launched a criminal investigation of about 900 people.
-About 78 percent of those cases ended with somebody in prison, with sentences averaging about 3½ years.
+Between October and December of last year, the IRS launched a criminal investigation of nearly 1,300 people.
+About 85 percent of these cases ended with somebody in prison, with sentences averaging four years.

-Granted, criminal cases involve things more serious than inflating a deduction or two.
-Most IRS actions involve audits, penalties and adjustments, not courtrooms and prison.
+Obviously, criminal cases involve things more serious than inflating a deduction or two.
+Most IRS actions involve audits, penalties, and adjustments, not courtrooms and jail.
 Still, honesty is the simplest, and best, policy.

 4. Offshore income

 Some people reason that money the IRS doesn’t know about is money they don’t have to pay taxes on.
-So they try to hide it abroad by using foreign accounts and debit or credit cards, wire transfers, international trusts, insurance plans and other vehicles.
+So they try to hide it abroad by using foreign accounts and credit cards, wire transfers, international trusts, insurance plans, and other vehicles.

 5. False forms